PaquitoelChocolatero/Assembly-for-beginners/README.md

 # Assembly
-Assembly code, guides and final projects based on MIPS 32
+Assembly code and guides based on MIPS 32

 Files are executed with QtSpim: https://sourceforge.net/projects/spimsimulator/files/